nrwl/nx-react-native/packages/detox/README.md

 ### Commands

+Note: For e2e tests to work, the app must be running (`nx start <app-name>`).
 A built app must exist before run test commands.

 - `nx build-ios <app-name-e2e>`: build the iOS app (Mac only)
 - `nx test-ios <app-name-e2e>`: run e2e tests on the built iOS app (Mac only)